artichoke/project-infrastructure/modules/google-workspace-mx/README.md

 ## Parameters

-- `zone_id`: The id of the Route53 zone to create DKIM records in.
+- `zone_id`: The id of the Route53 zone to create MX records in.

 ## Outputs